kofany/knb/README.md

 n dont care about warnings in linking ;)

-When compilation falied, u can allways use packages, which u can find on this page
+When compilation falied, u can allways use packages, which u can find on this page.
+If binary validator reports "This file is hacked", it's only a warning now and does not stop execution.

 For configuration file, there is example under name 'conf'